imhyeonwoo/AutonomousSystemPlatform/README.md

 # 🚗 AutonomousVehiclePlatform

-A ROS-based integrated platform for autonomous driving and flight simulation.
+A ROS-Based integrated platform for Autonomous Driving and Flight simulation.
-This repository was created for personal git management of the 2025-1 Autonomous Vehicle Platform final project at Konkuk University.
+This repository was created for personal git management of the 2025-1 Autonomous Vehicle Platform Final Project at Konkuk University.

 ```markdown
 ## 📁 Project Structure